Your Guide to Wildlife in the UK

 Techniques and advice for capturing stunning butterfly images.

-The UK's wildlife offers endless opportunities for discovery and connection with nature.
-I hope exploring these guides and reading about my encounters inspires your own adventures outdoors.
+The UK's wildlife offers endless opportunities for discovery, even on short local walks.
+I hope exploring these guides and reading about my encounters gives you ideas for your own adventures, and a little extra confidence to step off the main path and look more closely.

 Photo of Carol